Andy Hardy

 Andrew "Andy" Hardy is a fictional character best known for the Metro-Goldwyn-Mayer series of 16 films in which he was played by Mickey Rooney.
 The main film series was released from 1937 to 1946, with a final film made in 1958 in an unsuccessful attempt to revive the series.
 Hardy and other characters initially appeared in the 1928 play Skidding by Aurania Rouverol.
 Early films in the series were about the Hardy family as a whole, but later entries focused on the character of Andy Hardy.
 Rooney was the only member of the ensemble to appear in all 16 films.
-The Hardy films, which were enormously popular in their heyday, were sentimental comedies, celebrating ordinary American life.
+In their time, the Hardy films were enormously popular, sentimental light comedies celebrating ordinary American life.

 Theatre

 The Hardy family first appeared in Aurania Rouverol's play Skidding, which debuted on May 21, 1928, at the Bijou Theatre and ran until July 1929.
 The original cast included Carleton Macy as Judge Hardy, Clara Blandick as Mrs. Hardy, Charles Eaton as Andy, Joan Madison as Myra, and Marguerite Churchill as Marion.
 Samuel Marx recommended to MGM that the play be adapted into a film.